sippohippo/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ```

 The application logic is housed in the services package and more specifically the `ExerciseService` and `UserService` classes.
-These classes are controlled by inputs given through the UI and provide methods for interacting with the database indirectly through the `DatabaseUserTools` and `DatabaseExerciseTools` class.
+These classes are controlled by inputs given through the UI and provide methods for interacting with the database indirectly through the `DatabaseUserTools` and `DatabaseExerciseTools` classes.

 ## Sequence diagrams of different functionalities